macmixing/aibuddy/README.md

 AI Buddy works with both iMessage and SMS, and will respond to messages sent to any phone number or email address you have configured in your iMessage settings.

+> **⚠️ Important:** AI Buddy requires Full Disk Access permission for your Terminal or the application you use to run it.
+This is necessary to access the iMessage database.
+> - Open System Preferences > Security & Privacy > Privacy
+> - Select "Full Disk Access" from the sidebar
+> - Click the "+" button and add your Terminal application
+> - You must grant this permission before running the application

 ## Quick Start (4 Simple Steps)

 ```bash